 Affiliate links on Android Authority may earn us a commission.
 Learn more.

-The Samsung smartwatch ecosystem is one of the more established wearables platforms.
-Now led by the Wear OS-powered Galaxy Watch 5 series, Samsung’s wearable lineup packs many features for health tracking, customization, and more.
+The Samsung smartwatch ecosystem is one of the more established wearable platforms.
+Now led by the Galaxy Watch 6 series, Samsung’s wearable lineup packs many features for health tracking, customization, and more.
 A fair sum of Galaxy Watch apps are available to install on the Samsung Galaxy Store and Google Play Store, depending on which watch you own.
 Whether you want to improve your fitness or control your army of smart home gadgets, these are the best Samsung Galaxy Watch apps available.

-The first part of this article focuses on Galaxy Watch 5 and Galaxy Watch 4 apps you can grab from the Play Store.
+The first part of this article focuses on Galaxy Watch 6, Galaxy Watch 5, and Galaxy Watch 4 apps you can grab from the Play Store.
 Or, scroll on to find Tizen apps for the Galaxy Watch 3, original Galaxy Watch, Galaxy Watch Active 2, and Galaxy Watch Active.